meditationstuff/protocol_1/index.md

 * cf. key terms: receptivity, questions, requester
 * cf. generalized “listening”
-* cf. receptivity here is with respect to sensory, interoceptive, doxastic, existential, metaphysical, cosmological, the world, the universe, etc.
+* cf. receptivity here is with respect to sensory, interoceptive, doxastic, existential, metaphysical, cosmological, the world, the universe, "inner space," "subtle body space," etc.
+* "can't change even a single drop, a single dot"
+* "I/&#8203;self mistaken about its own influence cf. '\[sensations] can't directly change other sensations'"
+* "experience and 'change' come to you; you don't go to it"
+* issues with "trying to get somewhere" \["inside of yourself or outside of yourself", whether meditating or in life] / problematic connotations or implicature of "global *wayfinding*" metaphor
+	* "no/&#8203;t trying to 'ratchet', or "get somewhere", or 'permanently get somewhere' \[almost with in an implicit "else" as in e.g. get somewhere else, permanently get somewhere else, where the "else" is partly "you", so sort of a combination of "I do something to (in order to) become different in a different (or future) place and time.]" or "I make or cause something to happen (in order) to, so that I, such that I, become different in, or am (directly or iteratedly or ratcheted-ly) transported to, a different (or future) place and time." / "Actively trying to get to a different future, now."
+[Compare with "just this".]
+	* alternative eventually credible and workable strategy to trying to change self is strategy (of bodymind changing to become safe to) let the world """update""" (""")you(""")
+		* self-knowing, self-"updating"

 temp:

 \[nowhere left to go]

+see also:

+* <a href="#nonduality-far-reaches">nonduality (far reaches)</a>

 scratch note: